Vitamin E Suspected In Serious Lung Problems Among People Who Vaped Cannabis

 It was not found in cartridges from patients that contained only nicotine.
 It's not clear whether some patients vaped both cannabis and nicotine products.

-Zucker also notes that they have not ruled out other substances, and the Food and Drug Administration says it isn't convinced that vitamin E is to blame.
+Zucker also notes that they haven't ruled out other substances, and the Food and Drug Administration says it isn't convinced that vitamin E is to blame.

-"More information is needed to better understand whether there's a relationship between any specific products or substances and the reported illnesses," FDA senior adviser Michael Felberbaum says in a statement Thursday.
+"More information is needed to better understand whether there's a relationship between any specific products or substances and the reported illnesses," FDA senior adviser Michael Felberbaum says in an emailed statement Thursday.

 Vitamin E is not an approved additive for vape products approved by New York's medical marijuana program, and Zucker says the cartridges they tested appear to be "black-market" products purchased off the street — not in medical dispensaries.

-"This is a situation of people buying products that have been laced with markedly elevated amounts of vitamin E," Zucker says in the health department statement.
+"This is a situation of people buying products that have been laced with markedly elevated amounts of vitamin E," Zucker says.

 Zucker says the number of cases of vaping-associated pulmonary illnesses has been rising, and that people who vape should be warned not to buy unregulated products purchase off the street.
-"These unregulated products are not tested and may contain harmful substances," according to the statement.
+"These unregulated products are not tested and may contain harmful substances," the department warns.

 On Wednesday, Oregon officials reported that a middle-aged adult who died of a severe pulmonary illness in late July had used a cannabis product purchased from one of Oregon's state-regulated marijuana stores.
 That case is under investigation.
 The death of a second person was reported in Illinois in late August.